What is Swiss Food?

 A glass of Oeil-de-Perdrix overlooking the vineyards at the Cave de Poudeille

 A typically Swiss wine is Chasselas, which goes by the name Fendant in the canton of Valais.
 This light white wine is often paired with a cheese fondue or Raclette.
-Some other wines you will find in Switzerland include Oeil-de-Perdrix (a rosé), Pinot Noir and Merlot, among many others.
+Some other wines you will find in Switzerland include Oeil-de-Perdrix (a rosé wine), Pinot Noir and Merlot, among many others.

 14 replies »